opulo-inc/docs/docs/openpnp/ftp/2-setting-up-the-board/index.md

 15. If the fiducial check fails, here are some options for moving forward:
     1. You might need to rotate the FTP board to be more square to the LumenPnP motion system.
-    2. You may need to adjust your [vision pipeline](../../../misc/troubleshooting/vision-pipeline-adjustment/index.md).
+    2. You may need to adjust your [PCB Fiducial Vision Pipeline](../../../vision-pipeline-adjustment/3-pcb-fiducial-pipeline.md).
     3. If you'd prefer, you can also fall back on manually defining the board's location using the "Multiple Placements" icon button.
       ![Use the board location from multiple placements button to manually set the board location and rotation](images/Board-location-from-multiple-placements-button.png)